 If you know that sex is on the table (or atop a fireside folding chair for the more adventurous), you can keep that in mind when choosing where you’ll camp, what you’ll pack and how you might prepare for romance.
 Then you can embrace whatever opportunities for seductive moments feel right, from skinny dipping in an alpine lake to a quickie on the trail.

-Find the right camping spot
+Find the right camping spot for outdoor sex

 The best camping spot will be entirely based on what kind of experience you’re looking for—but privacy and amenities are important things to consider.

 Borichevsky prefers backcountry camping—venturing beyond established, drive-in campgrounds by hiking (or boating) with everything you need on your back.
 “Riverside spots are great,” she said.
 “There’s more ambient noise by moving water,” which she enjoys for the freedom to make some noise of your own without every forest critter overhearing you.
 But you’ll need to possess basic wilderness skills, such as hiking with a heavy pack and filtering drinking water.

 If you’re newer to sleeping under the stars, stick to campgrounds where you can load everything you need in the car and access amenities such as toilets and running water.
 Popular wilderness destinations tend to be crowded and might even book out months in advance, especially in summer, so do your research before you head out.
 Look for established campgrounds where the sites are spaced out and separated by trees for privacy.
 The Dyrt, Recreation.gov, Hipcamp and local state park pages all provide details on sites to help you find the right one.

 Bring extras to feel clean and sexy while camping